 whw-class

-Astragalus is important in Chinese folk medicine.
-It enhances the metal element of Chinese philosophy, which has to do with the body’s defenses.
-It has been used to treat infections of the mucous membranes, especially the urinary and respiratory tracts.
-It was often combined with other herbs to strengthen the body against disease.
-One such combination is with ginseng to prevent winter colds and viruses.
-It may be helpful to diabetics by reducing the complications of poor circulation, high blood pressure and failure to heal wounds.
+Astragalus is an important herb in traditional Chinese medicine and Chinese folk medicine.
+It is associated with the Metal element in Chinese philosophy, which relates to the body’s defenses and immune resilience.
+Historically, astragalus has been used to support resistance to disease, particularly infections of the mucous membranes, including the respiratory and urinary tracts.
+It was commonly combined with other herbs to strengthen the body against illness.
+One traditional combination pairs astragalus with ginseng to help prevent winter colds and viral infections.

-In the United States, researchers have looked at astragalus as a possible treatment for people whose immune systems have been weakened by chemotherapy or radiation.
-In these studies, astragalus supplements seem to help people recover faster and live longer.
-Research on using astragalus for people with AIDS has produced mixed results.
+In the United States and other countries, researchers have examined astragalus as a supportive therapy for people whose immune systems are weakened by chemotherapy or radiation.
+In several studies, astragalus supplementation has been associated with faster recovery and improved outcomes.
+Research investigating astragalus use in people with AIDS has produced mixed results.

 Esperately Astragalus (Astragalus onobrychis).